Terms and Conditions

 1.7 By accessing our Services, you confirm that you accept these T&Cs and that you agree to comply with them.
 We may amend our T&Cs from time to time, so every time you wish to use our Services, please check the current T&Cs to ensure you understand the T&Cs that apply at that time.
 If you do not agree to these T&Cs or any future variation of these T&Cs, you should immediately stop using the Services.
 These T&Cs were most recently updated on June 1st

-1.8 We may transfer our rights and obligations under these T&Cs or any Supplementary Terms to another organisation at any time, for example if we decide to sell Companion.
+1.8 We may transfer our rights and obligations under these T&Cs or any Supplementary Terms to another organization at any time, for example if we decide to sell Companion.

 2. Contact details

-2.1 Our Services are owned and operated by Companion Apps Limited (trading as “Companion”), incorporated and registered in England and Wales with company number 08312524 whose registered office is at 85 Great Portland Street, London, United Kingdom, W1W 7LT (Companion, our, we, us).
+2.1 Our Services are owned and operated by Terryberry Limited (trading as “Companion”), a company registered in England and Wales with company number 07770608 and whose registered office is situated at 15 Beech Lane, Macclesfield, Cheshire, SK10 2DR (Companion, our, we, us).

 2.2 To contact us, please email email@example.com.